 5. Never lose touch with your friends

 It’s your friends who have been through thick and thin with you.
-If you find love and you are in a marriage doesn’t mean you will lose touch with your friends.
+Just because you found love and are in a marriage doesn’t mean you will lose touch with your friends.

 Ensure you take time out and meet your friends.
 A marriage cannot keep you so busy that you have no time for friends.
-If you have friends to support you and hang out with, you will not look at your spouse for all your emotional needs.
-So they won’t get a chance to take you for granted.
+If you have friends who support you and hang out with you, you will not look at your spouse for all your emotional needs.
+So they won’t get a chance to take you for granted since they’ll realize that they’re not the only person you can go to when you need someone.

 6. Practise self-love